 Optional Detour – Jimmy Rum’s Mixing Lounge

-If you couldn’t resist that espresso martini after dinner and now have a second wind of energy, don’t call it a night just yet.
+If you couldn’t resist that espresso martini at Salsa Bar and Grill and now have a second wind of energy, don’t call it a night just yet.

-Continue the night at Jimmy Rum’s Mixing Lounge, a dark and mysterious prohibition style bar with an impressive selection of speciality drinks.
+Continue at Jimmy Rum’s Mixing Lounge, a dark and mysterious prohibition style bar with an impressive selection of speciality drinks.

 Minimising wastage is a huge part of the lounge’s philosophy, with bartenders encouraged to be creative with ingredients that would otherwise be thrown away.